shubhamgodase2002/Predictive-Maintenance-analysis-ML-project/README.md

- To predict machine failures and identify fault types ,which is crucial to do before the failures actually happen.
+ To predict machine failures and identify fault types ,which is crucial to do before the failures actually happen